MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-for-business.md

 ### Will favorites, history, and passwords be shared between the Edge for Business and personal browser windows?

-No – browser favorites, history, and passwords will not be shared between the browser windows.
+No – browser favorites, history, and passwords won't be shared between the browser windows.

 ## See also